Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Searches_Federated
      - A COUNTER Metric_Type used to report on searches conducted by a federated search application.
-See :ref:`Appendix G <appendix-g>`.
+See :ref:`Appendix F <appendix-f>`.

        See also Federated search.
      -